handav/introductory_ml/2-logistic/README.md

 Despite its often confusing name, logistic regression is a **linear** model that is used for **classification**, or estimating discrete values.

+We'll use an inbuilt scikit-learn dataset of iris data to classify irises into three categories.
+We'll also look at metrics and tools to evaluate our classification models, including the accuracy score, classification report, and confusion matrix.

 Precision, recall, f1-score, and support are used in the classification report to give a general indicator of how well the model did.
 More about these variables can be found at http://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_fscore_support.html.

 We’ll see how to implement logistic regression to estimate discrete values.
 In this case, we’ll classify images of irises.